 Why not give this a try yourself?
 You may be surprised at how many people will come to

 a mini-conference that won’t go to a full-fledged conference where they would feel intimidated.
-Host regular classes for regular income.
+You may find hosting regular classes to be a good way to get paid and have a regular income.

 About the author:

 Ruth O’Neil has been a freelance writer for more than 20 years, publishing hundreds of articles in dozens of publications.
 Her first novel Come Eat at My Table came out earlier this year.
 Her second is on its way.
 When she’s not writing, Ruth spends her time quilting, reading, scrapbooking, camping and hiking with her family.
 Visit her blog at http://www.ruths-real-life.blogspot.com or website at http://ruthoneil.weebly.com.

 1. How to Make Guest Blogging Worth Your Time